Democratic pressure mounts on Rep. John Conyers to resign

 Jayapal follows Rep. Kathleen Rice, D-N.Y., who called for Conyers' resignation last week.

-Congressional Black Caucus Chairman Rep. Cedric Richmond, D-La., said in a statement Tuesday that he met with Conyers and "we had a very candid conversation about the seriousness of the allegations against him, which he vehemently denies."
+The Congressional Black Caucus chairman, Rep. Cedric Richmond, D-La., said in a statement Tuesday that he met with Conyers and "we had a very candid conversation about the seriousness of the allegations against him, which he vehemently denies."

 "Any decision to resign from office before the ethics investigation is complete is John’s decision to make," Richmond said in the statement.